loco-philippe/Environmental-Sensing/README.md

  standards are not suitable and not optimized for complex data,
 - we spend a lot of energy converting this type of data to make it usable.

-# The Environmental Sensing project
+# The Environmental Sensing project (ES project)

-The ES project is made of :
+The open-source ES project is made of :

 - A data model that makes it possible to represent elementary observations (a simple one-off measurement), complex observations (multi-dimensions),